-- u You can execute RCONSOLE from your local hard disk or from sys:public\rconsole.exe. - u You don't need Supervisor object rights to the remote server, since RCONSOLE doesn't use NDS[TM]. - u During a remote console session, you can press Alt+F1 to display the RCONSOLE Available Options menu.
-This menu allows you to do the following: - u Cycle through the screens being managed by the server

-- u View lists of files and directories on the server

-- u Transfer files to a server

-- u Display the operating system prompt

-- u Exit RCONSOLE

-- u Display the address of the workstation

-- u Buffer keystrokes sent to the server
+- You can execute RCONSOLE from your local hard disk or from sys:public\rconsole.exe. - You don't need Supervisor object rights to the remote server, since RCONSOLE doesn't use NDS®. - During a remote console session, you can press Alt+F1 to display the RCONSOLE Available Options menu.
+This menu allows you to do the following: - Cycle through the screens being managed by the server - View lists of files and directories on the server. - Transfer files to a server - Display the operating system prompt - Exit RCONSOLE - Display the address of the workstation - Buffer keystrokes sent to the server